boidolr/pre-commit-images/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 ================

-Git hooks to optimize and manipulate images based on the [pre-commit](https://github.com/pre-commit/pre-commit) framework.
-For supported image formats see the list of available hooks below.
+Scripts that can work as `it` hooks to optimize and manipulate images.
+These scripts can be called directly or with the provided configration for the [pre-commit](https://github.com/pre-commit/pre-commit) framework.
+For details see below.

 ## Using pre-commit-images with pre-commit